YossiAharon/YossiAharon/README.md

 I'm a Full Stack Web Developer for more than +15 years and have expertise in WordPress platform.

-Programming languages: PHP, JS, HTML, CSS, jQuery.
+- :computer: Programming languages: PHP, JS, HTML, CSS, jQuery.

 ## About me